dr-JT/semoutput/README.md

 An R package to create nice looking output for CFA and SEM analyses using lavaan and semPlot packages

-Interact with an <a href="http://englelab.gatech.edu/articles/ExampleSEMOutput.html" target="_blank">Example RMarkdown Output</a>

 ## Install

 ```r